mrdoob/three.js/threejs/lessons/threejs-webvr-look-to-select.md

   with a `MeshBasicMaterial` it will look exactly like a ring and the texture coordinates go around the ring so it works for our needs.

-Let's integrate it with our WebVR code above.
+Let's integrate it with our VR code above.

 ```js
 class PickHelper {